-5G versus 4G: How speed, latency and application support differ
+5G versus 4G: how speed, latency and application support differ

 Although 4G lacks the speed, capacity and flexibility necessary to fully support a rapidly expanding array of innovative mobile and fixed devices, 5G promises to seamlessly work with wireless sensors, vehicle-to-vehicle communication technologies, smart traffic lights, smart energy grids, mobile wearables, smart home devices and other cutting-edge technologies.

 Most observers also expect 5G to help the Internet of Things (IoT) finally live up to its long-promised potential.

 Since IoT applications typically need to collect massive amounts of data from large numbers of devices and sensors, the technology requires an efficient network for data collection, processing, transmission, control and real-time analytics.

 5G's high speed, low cost, ubiquity and flexibility make it a strong choice for IoT networking.

 5G also has the potential to make smart cities, another long-anticipated yet largely unfulfilled technology, practical in real world settings.

 5G's speed and ultra-low latency will be crucial for supporting smart city applications including public transit scheduling, crime detection and reporting, smart streetlights and sensors that monitor things such as air quality, water use, parking spaces, traffic flow, sewers and trash collection.

 Within the enterprise, 5G is expected to lead to the development of a seamless workplace IoT environment capable of supporting real-time collaboration between people and devices.

-New augmented reality (AR) and virtual reality (VR) technologies, connected between users via 5G, promise to allow real-time anytime/anywhere collaboration on a wide range of tasks, leading to a more effective and decentralized workforce that would be impossible to support with 4G networks.
+New augmented reality (AR) and virtual reality (VR) technologies, connected between users via 5G, promise to allow real-time anytime/anywhere collaboration on a wide range of tasks, leading to a more effective and decentralised workforce that would be impossible to support with 4G networks.

 5G is also expected to help bring a variety of telemedicine applications, such as remote patient monitoring and care, into the mainstream.

 In a hospital setting, the technology promises to allow surgeons to operate remotely on patients anywhere in the world, something that would be impossible today given 4G's high latency.

 5G's low latency is also expected to give cloud computing a boost, allowing complex tasks to be handled in real time and giving both home and enterprise users access to massive processing power and virtually unlimited data storage at lower price points.